NU men's hoops notes: Stevenson the MVP; choppy start; playing late at PBA

-While Teddy Allen took care of things on the offensive end Tuesday night against South Dakota, the Huskers men basketball team turned to one of its bench pieces to settling things on defense.
+While Teddy Allen took care of things on the offensive end Tuesday night against South Dakota, the Huskers men basketball team turned to one of its bench pieces to settle things on defense.

-With South Dakota guard Stanley Umude matching Allen shot-for-shot out of the locker room, NU called on Shamiel Stevenson to try and slow the preseason all-Summit League pick down in a 76-69 win at Pinnacle Bank Arena.
+With South Dakota guard Stanley Umude matching Allen shot-for-shot out of the locker room, NU called on Shamiel Stevenson to slow down the preseason all-Summit League pick in a 76-69 win at Pinnacle Bank Arena.

 When Stevenson checked in at the 13-minute, 39-second mark of the second half, Nebraska led by five and Umude had nine second-half points.